 The CU Grow Vendor Development Program is the core of a multi-dimensional approach to assisting minority-, women- and locally-owned firms by expanding their existing portfolio of business and contracts with large clients.

-As a Regional Opportunity Partner for the Ascend Regional Program: NY | NJ | LI, a business development program for Minority Business Enterprises (MBEs), Columbia Facilities and Operations helps to connect firms owned by people of color to new contracting opportunities.
-Learn more.
+Columbia Facilities and Operations partners with the Ascend Program, a business development program for minority business enterprises (MBEs) to help connect firms owned by people of color to new contracting opportunities.

 Past Initiatives